- Inventory management involves ordering, stocking and using a business's materials or products.

 3. Audit your inventory.

 Some businesses do a comprehensive count once a year.
 Others do monthly, weekly or even daily spot checks of their hottest items.
 Many do all of the above.
-Regardless of how you do it, make it a point to physically count your inventory regularly to ensure it matches up with what you think you have.
+Regardless of how often you do it, make it a point to physically count your inventory regularly to ensure it matches up with what you think you have.

 4. Analyze supplier performance.